ReInHerit/digital-hub/content/toolapps/2023-04-17-smart-video-restoration-description.md

 ## Discover and test

+Due to computational costs the demo handles only images.
+People interested in video restoration must install the Smart Video Restoration app.

-Try the **demo** of "Smart Video Restoration" at this link (the online demo works on photos and not videos, for timing reasons):\
+Try the **demo** for image restoration at this link (the online demo works on photos and not videos, for timing reasons):\
 [https://reinherit-image-restor​e.herokuapp.com](https://reinherit-image-restore.herokuapp.com/)

 ![Smart Video Restoration](https://ucarecdn.com/b424e03a-dcb6-435f-9c5c-25bdceb09742/ "Smart Video Restoration")